 The claim process

-The claim process may take a few months or several years.
+Resolving a claim can take a few months or several years.
 You will be required to participate in several steps of the process (such as giving a deposition), but often months may pass without the need for your involvement.
-TMLT claims staff will keep you updated.
+TMLT claim operations staff manage this process and will keep you updated.

 - TMLT is notified of a claim.